-The audited financial statements, financial highlights and notes thereto for the fiscal year ended November 30, 2019 (the "Annual Report") which have been audited by Tait, Weller and Baker, LLP, whose report thereon also appears in the Annual Report.
+The audited financial statements, financial highlights and notes thereto for the Copeland SMID Cap Dividend Growth Fund and the Copeland Dividend Growth Fund for the fiscal year ended November 30, 2021 (the "Annual Report") which have been audited by Tait, Weller and Baker, LLP, whose report thereon also appears in the Annual Report.
 The Annual Report is incorporated by reference into this SAI.
 No other parts of the Annual Report are incorporated by reference herein.
 The Trust will provide the Annual Report without charge at written or telephone request.